 First, open the Microsoft Word application (or Excel, PowerPoint, OneNote, and Outlook), then click the ‘File’ menu at the top left corner of the program.

-In the Word Backstage view, select ‘Account’ on the left panel.
+Select 'Account' in the Word Backstage view on the left panel.

 On the Account page, click or tap the ‘Office Theme’ drop-down list and choose the theme you want: Black, Dark Gray, Colorful, or White.
 Since we want light mode, we’re selecting the ‘White’ theme here.

-To be honest, the difference between the white theme and the default ‘Colorful’ theme is subtle.
-In the ‘Colorful’ theme, the title bar would be in blue and the ribbon and the window would be in light-grey (nearly white) color.
-On the ‘White’ theme everything would be in White color.
+The difference between the white and default ‘Colorful’ themes is subtle.
+In the ‘Colorful’ theme, the title bar would be in blue, and the ribbon and the window would be light-grey (nearly white).
+On the ‘White’ theme, everything would be in White.

-The real difference in the appearance of the app is when you change the theme to ‘Dark Grey’ and ‘Black’ (Dark Mode).
+The real difference in the app's appearance is when you change the theme to ‘Dark Grey’ and ‘Black’ (Dark Mode).

 Switch to Light Mode from Word Options Screen